Understanding Carbon Credits

 Purchase in a one-off transaction from a project developer

-In some cases, project developers may have unsold offset credits for which they are seeking buyers.
+In some cases, project developers may have unsold carbon credits for which they are seeking buyers.
 Purchasing directly from a project developer can avoid some transaction costs, and still affords good access to a project to understand its quality characteristics.
 Project developers are motivated to sell their project’s credits, so performing your own due diligence is valuable to confirm project claims.

 Pros: